-For most patients once eggs have been retrieved they will be fertilized in the laboratory with sperm whether that be with your own eggs, donor eggs or your partners sperm and in some cases with donor eggs or sperm.
+For most patients once eggs have been collected, they will be fertilised in the laboratory with your partners sperm, and in some cases with donor sperm.

 The next very important step is to find out which of the early embryos are the strongest.
-These early embryos will therefore initially be cultured in the laboratory for either two or three days following the egg collection.
+These early embryos will therefore be cultured in the laboratory following the egg collection.
 At this stage some of the embryos should have started to grow and increase the number of cells inside them.
 It is important to realize that not all the early embryos will grow.
 At this early stage if you have sufficient embryos of good quality the embryology team may recommend extending the culture beyond this early stage to 4, 5 or even 6 days after the egg collection.
-This extended or Blastocyst culture as it is known allows the strongest embryos to self select and identify themselves as the most likely to result in a pregnancy.
-It is also important to realize that not all embryos will proceed to this stage - this is entirely normal and part of the process of identifying the best and strongest embryo or embryos for transfer - leaving behind the weaker embryos.
-At CARE Fertility we also provide our CAREmaps time-lapse steady state incubation culture system incorporating computer guided technology to select embryos.
-This system allows culture of your embryos in a sealed incubator containing a video camera which monitors each embryo in order to select an embryo for transfer not just by the traditional method of what it looks like but also by its behavior in the incubator.
-There seems to be good and bad embryo behaviours.
-All techniques involve a process of natural selection.
+This extended, or Blastocyst culture, as it is known, allows the strongest embryos to self select and identify themselves as the most likely to result in a pregnancy.
+It is also important to realize that not all embryos will proceed to this stage - this is entirely normal and part of the process of identifying the best and strongest embryo or embryos for transfer or freezing for treatment in the future.
+At Care, we also provide our CareMaps-AI time-lapse incubation powered by Artificial Intelligence to select embryos.

-Rest assured our expert embryology scientific team will call you on a daily basis and be available to update and advise you on the progress and the best plan for your embryos.
+Rest assured our expert embryology scientific team will be available to update and advise you on the progress and the best plan for your embryos.

-Depending on the number and quality of your embryos the next step is the embryo transfer which will take place on days 2, 3 , 4, 5 or 6 after the eggs are collected.
-This plan may be modified depending on your individual circumstances, the number of embryos available and if any of our CARE fertility cutting edge technologies - such as Pre-implantation Genetic Screening of embryos (PGS) have been recommended by your Consultant.
-The embryo transfer procedure will be the subject of my next blog.
+Depending on the number and quality of your embryos the next step is the embryo transfer which will take place on days 4, 5 or 6 after the eggs are collected.
+This plan may be modified depending on your individual circumstances, the number of embryos available and if any of our cutting edge technologies - such as Pre-implantation Genetic Testing of embryos (PGT-A) have been recommended by your Consultant.